warwick-un-society/warwick-un-society.github.io/warmunsocials.md

 To participate in our social events, be sure to purchase our Social Pack when you sign up for the conference!

+Once we have confirmed your place with you, kindly fill out the dietary form and buy your social ticket at: https://www.warwicksu.com/venues-events/events/4260/21941/

 ## Unfortunately we have reached capacity for our social events and sales have ceased - we apologise for the inconvenience!